Crude Oil (WTI)西德州原油

 What is today's AI call on Crude Oil (WTI)?

-The AI Oracle's latest published call on Crude Oil (WTI) (2026-06-23) is bearish, with a quant Strength reading of 0/100.
+The AI Oracle's latest published call on Crude Oil (WTI) (2026-08-21) is bullish, with a quant Strength reading of 66/100.
 A fresh read is published after each trading-day close.

 How accurate are the AI predictions on Crude Oil (WTI)?

-The Oracle's public hit rate on this market is 60% (6 of 10 so far — early sample), against a quant baseline of 50% (147 graded).
+The Oracle's public hit rate on this market is 59% (46 graded), against a quant baseline of 50% (147 graded).
 Every call is timestamped before the outcome is known, graded close-to-close 5 trading days later, and misses stay on the record — verifiable line-by-line on the public track record.

 Is the daily read free?
 How often does it update?